callzhang/WokeAlarm/Pods/KZBootstrap/README.md

 2. Release
 3. Adhoc

-Each configuration can be put side by side on same device, and you can clearly distingiush each build.
-Easier to find issues across different version and branches.
+Each configuration can be put side by side on same device, and you can clearly distinguish each build.
+Easier to find issues across different versions and branches.
 ![](/Screenshots/Configurations.png?raw=true)

 Looking at each of the icon you get following informations: